hmrc/fh-registration-frontend/README.md

 ## Run the application locally

-User service manager to run all services required by FHDDS Frontend:
+Use service manager to run all services required by FHDDS Frontend:

 ```
 sm --start FHDDS_ALL -f